eahrold/OSX_Server_Notes/OpenDirectory Stuff.md

 	sudo slapconfig -createrootcertauthority "My Server Cert Auth" admin@myserver.com "My Server Unit"

+	sudo slapconfig -getmasterconfig

-do this when importing a large set of users, but revert to yes once done!
+#####do this when importing a large set of users, but revert to yes once done!
 	sudo slapconfig -setfullsyncmode no

 ####And if Kerberos isn't working